Drywall Hanging Tools Checklist for DIY Beginners

 For 1/2-inch drywall on wood framing, 1-1/4-inch screws are standard.

 Do not use generic construction screws.
-They are not designed for drywall paper.
+They are not designed for drywall paper and can cause cracking and popping over time.

 Shop 1-1/4-in drywall screws at Lowe’s